 An award winning conference paper, Application of laboratory and modeling tools to design thin layer placement projects for marsh nourishment, (Bailey et al. 2017) was presented at WEDA describing application of PSDDF to thin layer placement in NJ.
-Other products will include two journal articles detailing overall efforts, two technical notes documenting the laboratory experiments, and a technical report on comprehensive field and laboratory analyses.
-A DOTS webinar may also be conducted to explain the functionality of the model and how it could be employed in the design process for marsh creation.
+Other products will include a journal article detailing overall efforts, two technical notes documenting the laboratory experiments, and technical reports on comprehensive field and laboratory analyses.